AlexisBogroff/startup_learning/README.md

 September 30, 2019 - 20:26:40
 Django version 2.2.5, using settings 'project_esilv.settings'
-Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C."
+Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C._